 Why did you decide to go to graduate school?
 How did you pick the schools you wanted to apply to and the university you are now attending?

 I have always wanted to go to medical school, but once I began working in research, I realized that I also wanted to do clinically-relevant research.
 I chose schools with strong M.D./Ph.D. training programs that have training grants from the National Institutes of Health.
 I also looked for institutions that had strong research faculty who were excited about mentoring students.
 It was also important to me that the institution embraced diversity in both students and faculty.

 What are some surprises you found being a graduate student?

 I found it surprising how much of graduate school was not only generating great and interesting data, but presenting your data!
 Your greatest data and accomplishments don’t mean as much if you don’t know how to convey your message.
-The ASM Capstone Fellowship provides an opportunity for graduate students to attend the Microbe Academy for Professional Development, which trains you to give clear and concise presentations.
-Then, you can take that advice into action at ASM Microbe.
-I highly recommend the ASM Capstone Fellowship and the Microbe Academy for Professional Development if you want to improve your presentation, collaboration and networking skills – all which helps you become an overall better graduate student.
+The ASM Capstone Fellowship is a program dedicated to professional development and training on how to give clear and concise presentations.
+You can take that advice into action at ASM Microbe.
+I highly recommend the ASM Capstone Fellowship if you want to improve your presentation, collaboration and networking skills – all which helps you become an overall better graduate student.

 How has being an ASM Capstone Fellow contributed to your experience as a graduate student?